CDC vs DA for Your Duplex — Which Approval Do You Need?

 Buildana always designs for CDC eligibility where the block and design permit.
 This saves time, money, and removes uncertainty.
 For blocks where DA is required, we manage the full application process including pre-lodgement, documentation, and council liaison.

-For the full duplex building process, see our comprehensive guide to building a duplex in Sydney.
+For the full duplex building process, see our complete guide to building a duplex in Sydney.
 Contact Buildana for a free duplex feasibility assessment.